 It suits students who enjoy analysis and evaluation and can communicate their ideas clearly in written and verbal form.

 History is a highly regarded A-level, as a recognised facilitating subject.
-At St Brendan's, uniquely for the South West region, we offer 3 very different courses for you to choose from, to enable you to select the place and time that most appeals to your interests.
+At St Brendan's, uniquely for the South West region, we offer different courses for you to choose from, to enable you to select the place and time that most appeals to your interests.
 Some students prefer to explore in greater depth areas of History already known to them; others prefer new horizons.
 Either approach is welcomed.
-These 3 choices are:

 During the 1st year we will explore two European monarchies of the 15th and 16th centuries.
-We start by investigating one of the most defning eras English History, Tudor Dynasty focusing on the regns of Henry VII, Henry VII, Edward VI and Mary I (1485-1558).
-We then move on to explore how Spain emergenced as a global superpower between 1469 and 1556.
+We start by investigating one of the most defining eras in English History, Tudor Dynasty focusing on the reigns of Henry VII, Henry VII, Edward VI and Mary I (1485-1558).
+We then move on to explore precolonial African Kingdoms from c.1400 to c.1800.

 In the 2nd year we focus on the people of the C16th and C17th by exploring their culture and how their lives were turned upside-down by the witch-hunts.